Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 The objective was to make a tool that is accessible for experimentation for legal uses by solo lawyers and small law firms.

-On the first run of transcription, the app downloads models, that takes a LONG time and uses up lots of space (e.g. 2.7 GB for large model).

 Currently source code only.

 Make sure the following requirements are fulfilled: